NCATS-Tangerine/stringdb-beacon/README.md

 The Neo4j container's data, import, logs, and config directories will be mounted on the host machine at `$HOME/neo4j`.
 All the data in the database, including the username and password, will persist in the `$HOME/neo4j/data` directory over multiple runs of the container.

-If the docker-compose commands are is giving you trouble, try running them as the system administrator with the `sudo` command.
+> **Note:** If the docker-compose commands are is giving you trouble, try running them as the system administrator with the `sudo` command.
+Remember, though, that if you are running  your commands as 'sudo', then $HOME will actually be '/root'.
+This has consequences for data importation (see below)

 The API should now be running at http://localhost:5000/api, and the Neo4j browser user interface should be running at http://localhost:7474.
 You can open your browser with these addresses to see these applications in action.
 You wont see much until you load data into the database, though.